 September 1, 2017

 Exciting news, folks.
 Over the course of the last several years, many of my clients have asked me to help walk them through the tricky process of self-publishing.
 I don’t mind admitting that I’ve become rather adept at it and lately it occurred to me to officially add that service onto what I already do for my ghostwriting clients.
-And at no extra charge.
+And at a minimal, flat-rate, all-inclusive fee.

 I confess that part of this is selfishness.
 On a few occasions, I’ve written what I believed to be a great book only to see my client: 1) sit on the manuscript and do nothing with it at all, 2) go through one of the many less-than-legitimate “vanity” publishing companies that end up making too many promises for too much money, or 3) try to self-publish the book him or herself only to bollix up the whole thing and end up with an amateurish-looking final product.

-So anyway, I’ve decided to offer my self-publishing services as part of my ghostwriting services.
+So anyway, I’ve decided to offer self-publishing services to my clients.
 It’s my new soup-to-nuts approach.
-I’ll take a book idea from concept all the way to print.
+I can take a book idea from concept all the way to print.
 A one-stop shop, if you will.
-And it’s all included.

 Now, that doesn’t mean a client can’t opt to go another direction with the publishing.
 There are no obligations to use my services.
 I’m just going to offer it with the hope that clients will take advantage of it.
 That way, I can be assured that the final product will be polished and professional.